Comparing Badger Meter (NYSE:BMI) & Vontier (NYSE:VNT)

-Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT) are both mid-cap computer and technology companies, but which is the better stock?
-We will compare the two businesses based on the strength of their profitability, analyst recommendations, dividends, valuation, risk, institutional ownership and earnings.
+Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT) are both mid-cap computer and technology companies, but which is the superior stock?
+We will compare the two businesses based on the strength of their analyst recommendations, profitability, institutional ownership, dividends, earnings, valuation and risk.

+This is a breakdown of current recommendations and price targets for Badger Meter and Vontier, as reported by MarketBeat.

-This table compares Badger Meter and Vontier’s gross revenue, earnings per share and valuation.
+This table compares Badger Meter and Vontier’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue